thandal/frbal/README.md

 ## File Conversion Pipeline
 This pipeline is run on the 20m-data machine.
-NOTE: there have been problems with this pipeline causing problems when a high-resolution observation is collect.
+NOTE: there have been problems with this pipeline causing load issues when a high-resolution observation is being collected.
 I added ionice, but it is still probably wise to avoid running it during observations.

 Search for long observations:
 `find_long_observations.sh`